kendraio/kendraio-app/docs/workflow/blocks/mapping.rst

-Kendra.io Mapping extensions
+Kendraio Mapping extensions
 ----------------------------

-Kendra.io is using a version of JMESPath that supports extensions to provide additional functionality.
+Kendraio is using a version of JMESPath that supports extensions to provide additional functionality.
 You can find these in our repository:

 https://github.com/kendraio/kendraio-app/blob/develop/src/app/blocks/mapping-block/mapping-util.ts